Sally-Ng/Java-Rock_Paper_Scissors_GUI/README.md

 ## Rock Paper Scissors GUI
 Language: Java </br>
-Clicks the "Rock", "Paper" or "Scissors" button to play with the computer.
+Wrote a class to represent the rock, paper, scissors game, and a GUI Program to allow players to use the "Rock", "Paper" or "Scissors" button to play the game.

 </br>
 <p align="left">